PrimordialMoros/Bending/README.md

 ## Download

-This project is still under development.
-A build server will be created soon to host development builds.

-You can temporarily download builds from [actions](https://github.com/PrimordialMoros/Bending/actions).

-Main releases will be downloadable from [Github Releases](https://github.com/PrimordialMoros/Bending/releases) as well as other sources.
+Currently, downloads are available in [Github Releases](https://github.com/PrimordialMoros/Bending/releases).

 ## Building

-This project requires Java 8 or newer and uses Gradle (which comes with a wrapper so you don't need to install it).
+This project requires Java 8 or newer and uses Gradle (which comes with a wrapper, so you don't need to install it).

 Open a terminal and run `./gradlew build`.